Skip to main content

 • information about services

-• carers' training programmes to make sure family and friends know the best ways to support a person with a dementia
+• carers' training programmes to make sure family and friends know how to support a person with a dementia

 • group support services for people with a dementia and their carers